bio-tools/biotoolsDocs/curators_guide.rst

    It currently takes some time from requesting new EDAM terms for these to be supported in *bio.tools*.
 In future, you'll be able to request terms directly via the *bio.tools* registration interface and these terms will become immediately available for use, albeit subject to approval and possible change before inclusion in EDAM and *bio.tools*.

 .. note::
    Some high-level "organisational" concepts defined in EDAM are intended primarily to structure the hierarchy, and are not intended for annotation in *bio.tools*.
-They are defined in `EDAM.owl <https://github.com/edamontology/edamontology/blob/master/EDAM_dev.owl>`_ via `<usageGuideline>Not recommended for annotation in bio.tools.</usageGuideline>`.
+They are defined in `EDAM.owl <https://github.com/edamontology/edamontology/blob/master/EDAM_dev.owl>`_ via `<notRecommendedForAnnotation rdf:datatype="http://www.w3.org/2001/XMLSchema#boolean">true</notRecommendedForAnnotation>`.
 Such tips are visible in the OLS and BioPortal browsers.